Logo Design

 Letterhead logos traditionally occupy the top left corner with ample margins.

-With brochures/flyers, the logo typically resides at the very top, centred or top right.
+In brochures/flyers, the logo typically appears at the very top, centred or top-right.

 Digital Assets